 - vertical mentoring (adult to student)

-- peer mentoring (applicable for both students and teachers)
+- peer and group mentoring (for both students and teachers)

-- helping teachers to become reflective practitioners and researchers.
+- supporting teachers to become reflective practitioners and researchers.

 Every school and learning centre is different; we work closely with schools to identify their particular needs and interests and collaborate with teachers in developing programmes, initiatives and action-based research appropriate to the particular settings.

 * HCE pilot in a British Secondary School *

 2018 marked the completion of a three-year HCE (pre)pilot in a small SEND setting, within a large secondary academy in the UK.
-This has involved:
+The project involved: